 Between now and that smaller, shabbier future, though, there may be money to be made, largely by speculators betting that the financial sector will essentially become a government entitlement program -- albeit one that puts up with little of the pesky regulatory oversight that attends, say, Medicare or Social Security.

 For those who prefer to invest rather than speculate, there are far smarter ways to proceed, and to align your portfolio with what a sustained market recovery will probably look like.
-As shell-shocked investors return to equities, they'll likely do so judiciously, newly aware of the benefits of bonds, for example.
-And for the equity sleeves of their portfolios, a focus on cash-flow kings with tremendous track records of success -- and beaten-down share prices -- will be in order.
+As shell-shocked investors return to equities, they'll likely do so judiciously, newly aware of the benefits of certain flavors of bonds, for example.
+And for the equity sleeves of their portfolios, a focus on growth-oriented revenue kingpins with successful long-haul track records -- and beaten-down share prices -- will be in order.

 The Foolish bottom line

-For those looking to put money to work right now, my colleagues at Motley Fool Inside Value have identified a host of companies that fit the kind of profile I like.
-And their market-beating recommendations come with "buy-below" prices to help guide you to the right time to buy.
+Against the current market backdrop, that's a tale well worth bearing in mind and one that dovetails with a host of companies my colleagues at Motley Fool Inside Value have identified for their members.
+Inside Value's market-beating recommendations come with "buy-below" prices to help guide you to the right time to buy, too.
 That's handy indeed.
 If you don't have the quality (or quantity!) time to don a green eyeshade and conduct deep-dive fundamental research and valuation work, not to worry: They've done it for you.

 Even better, you can check out the service's complete list of recommendations for the low, low price of, well, nothing.
 Click here for 30 days of complete access to the service that helps you "invest like an adult."
 Even your inner child -- if not your inner speculator -- will thank you for it.

-This article was originally published May 4, 2009.
+This article was originally published on May 4, 2009.
 It has been updated.